JibranKalia/personal-website-v4/docs/blog/create-a-blog-using-vuepress-part-3/index.md

 ## SiteMap

 I also wanted to add a sitemap that I can submit to Google for better SEO.

-I added the sitemap plugin
+Therefore, I added the sitemap plugin:

 ```shell
 yarn add -D vuepress-plugin-sitemap
 ```

-and modified the config.js:
+and modified the config.js to utilize it:

 ```js
 // docs/.vuepress/config.js